Marceillo/eco-shave/README.md

 ## Database

-During this project I used the PostgreSQL  and the AWS S3 Bucket for storing of data.
+During this project, I used the PostgreSQL  and the AWS S3 Bucket for storing data.
-I have also used a Graph MOdels to show the relationship with the database and used to lucid charts in the begining to plan for the intial MVP build.
+I have also used Graph MOdels to show the relationship with the database and used lucid charts in the beginning to plan for the intial MVP build.

 ## Agile Methodology
 This project was developed using the Agile methodology.<br>
 All epics and user stories implementation progress was registered using [Github](https://github.com/users/Marceillo/projects/10).
 As the user stories were accomplished, they were moved in the Kanban Board from **Epic**,**User stories**, **No Status**, **To Do**, to **In-progress**, and **Done** .
-As last test before moving to done I tested them again during my testing process.
+As the last test before moving to done, I tested them again during my testing process.

 I used epics to help with organizing the project and MoSCoW prioritization Labels were also included in each issue.